Pretriangulated 2-representations via dg algebra 1-morphisms: Generalities

-of dg morphisms in $\D\cdgmod$.
+of dg morphisms in $\DD\cdgmod$.
 Arguing similarly to before, the morphism $\epsilon_M$ is a quasi-isomorphism as both $\epsilon_{X_1^{\vee}}$ and $\epsilon_{X_0^{\vee}}$ are quasi-isomorphisms.
-Thus $\epsilon$ is a quasi-isomorphism on all compact dg $\D$-modules which shows that $\K(F^*)$ and $\K(F_*)$ are equivalences.
-Thus, as categories of compact dg modules are closed under shift, $F^*$, $F_*$ induce quasi-equivalences on compact dg modules as claimed.
+Thus $\epsilon$ is a quasi-isomorphism on all compact objects in $\DD\dgmod$ which shows that $\K(F^*)$ and $\K(F_*)$ are equivalences.
+Thus, as categories of compact objects are closed under shift, $F^*$, $F_*$ induce quasi-equivalences on compact objects as claimed.
 Since $\vv{F}$ corresponds to $F_*$ under the dg equivalence of Lemma \ref{vv=compact}, it is also a quasi-equivalence. \end{proof}